Japan marks 72 years since Hiroshima atomic bomb

 But many Americans believe they hastened the end of a bloody conflict, and ultimately saved lives, thus justifying the bombings.

-Barack Obama became the first sitting US president to visit Hiroshima in May last year, paying moving tribute to victims of the devastating bomb.
+Mr Barack Obama became the first sitting US president to visit Hiroshima in May last year, paying a moving tribute to victims of the devastating bomb.